Hospice Care

 What Does A Hospice Care Team Do?

-Among its major responsibilities, the interdisciplinary hospice team:
+Among its major responsibilities, the care team:

 • Provides emotional support.